OSINT-TECHNOLOGIES/dpulse/README.md

 3. ***PageSearch Sitemap inspection scan:*** sitemap links crawler which can find even more e-mails

 Finally, DPULSE compiles all found data into an easy-to-read PDF, HTML or XLSX report by category.
+It also saves all information about scan in local report storage database, which can be restored later.

 # How to install and run DPULSE